Utilities for Pydantic models

 Pydantic supports several input formats for datetime fields, but the resulting datetime object may be timezone-naive.
 Best practice for Python code is to only use timezone-aware datetime objects in the UTC time zone.

-Pydantic provides a utility function, normalize_datetime, that can be used as a field validator for a datetime model field.
-It ensures that any input is converted to UTC and is always timezone-aware.
+Safir provides a data type, UtcDatetime, that can be used in models.
+It is equivalent to datetime except that it coerces any input to UTC and ensures that it is always timezone-aware.

 Here’s an example of how to use it: